markdcross/markdcross/README.md

 Check back at the top of the hour for a new affirmation!

 #### Now where were we...

-I'm currently enrolled in the University of Richmond Coding Bootcamp.
+I'm Mark Cross and I'm a full-stack engineer.
 Born and raised in Annapolis, MD, graduate of the University of Delaware (go Blue Hens 🐓), and now Richmond local.
-I've spent my career in sales and sales leadership, having recently served as the head of sales for Richmond-based startup, [EdConenctive](https://www.edconnective.com/ 'EdConnective').
+I spent the first decade and change of my career in SaaS sales and sales leadership, and nowuse the lessons I've learned to build world-class software.
 Check out my virtual business card in your terminal:

 ```
 npx markdcross